Olayinka283/hello-world2/README.md

-# Task Management System
-By Oyewole Olayinka Michelle 24/14833
-Cyber security
+# Hello World (Python)

-This is a web app that lets you add, delete, and complete tasks.
+This is a simple Python program that prints "Hello, World".

-## How to run
-1. Open index.html in a browser
-2. Add a task
-3. Mark complete or delete